Understanding Your Long-Term Disability Policy

 Costs of Group vs. Individual LTD Plans

-Group policies are generally less expensive but provide more basic coverage.
-Individual policies can be tailored to an individual's specific needs and generally offer a higher quality of coverage.
+Most LTD policies are provided by an employer who also pays the monthly premiums.
+If you don't get coverage through your employers or you want to supplement the employer-provided plan, you can purchase an individual policy.
+Group policies are generally less expensive but provide more basic coverage, while individual policies may be more costly but can be tailored to your specific needs and generally offer a higher quality of coverage.

-Virtually all ERISA and individual plans contain restrictions on disability claims based on mental or nervous disorders or substance abuse, often limiting payments to 12 or 24 months.
-If you're purchasing an individual policy and wish to be covered for conditions such as depression, anxiety, fibromyalgia, or chronic fatigue syndrome, some carriers may be able to accommodate you in exchange for an increased premium.
+Virtually all ERISA and individual plans contain restrictions on disability claims based on mental health disorders or substance abuse, often limiting payments to 12 or 24 months.
+If you're purchasing an individual policy and wish to be covered for conditions such as depression or anxiety, some carriers may be able to accommodate you in exchange for an increased premium.

 How much you'll receive in monthly benefits may also differ between ERISA and individual policies.
 Group plans usually provide benefits equal to 50% to 75% of your pre-disability income, often with a cap of $5,000 or $10,000 per month.
 Individual policies may allow you to collect a greater percentage of your salary with a higher monthly maximum.